Chart Color Schemes

 Population growth drivers in Baulkham Hills - East are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-By 2041, Baulkham Hills - East is expected to grow by 3,228 persons, reflecting an increase of 11.6% over the 17 years based on current population numbers.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Looking ahead, population projections indicate an increase just below the median of national areas, with Baulkham Hills - East expected to grow by 3,228 persons to 2041, reflecting a total increase of 11.6% over the 17 years.

 Frequently Asked Questions - Population